benjie/.dev/rfcs/FragmentArguments.md

 exactly the data required by having each query spread the child component's fragment.

 This modularity begins to break down for variables.
-As an example, let's imagine a FriendsList component that shows a variable number of friends.
+As an example, let​'s imagine a FriendsList component that shows a variable number of friends.
 We would have a fragment for that component like so: